Acid Reflux Health Center

-In healthy infants, treatment is usually not needed.
+In healthy infants, treatment for acid reflux is usually not needed.
 Adults can clear up symptoms and manage the condition by steering clear of fatty, spicy or acidic foods or by eating smaller meals.
-If you are a smoker, quitting can provide significant relief against reflux like symptoms.
+If you are a smoker, quitting can provide significant relief against reflux-like symptoms.

-There are over-the-counter medications available to aid in curing heartburn like symptoms.
-Acid-reducing agents called antacids and anti-secretory drugs such as H2 blockers and proton pump inhibitors can assist in blocking symptoms and include:
+There are over-the-counter medications available to aid in heartburn relief.
+Acid-reducing agents called antacids and anti-secretory medications such as H2 blockers and proton-pump inhibitors can assist in blocking symptoms.
+These medications include the following:

 - Cimetidine (Tagamet)

 - Famotidine (Pepcid AC)